dr-morris/domoticz_telegram/README.md

 This readme file should help you getting started with the Telegram scripts

-login to raspberry pi as user pi (using standard ssh session with for example the tool 'Putty')
+Step 1: Login to raspberry pi as user pi (using standard ssh session with for example the tool 'Putty')

-Install:
+Step 2: - Install:
 --------
 Copy TelegramInstall.sh to your rasberry in the /home/pi directory execute chmod u+x TelegramInstall.sh